RaulMyron/iia-projects/README.md

-`python3 -m venv venv` or windows `python -m venv venv` `source venv/bin/activate` or windows `venv\Scripts\activate.bat`
+`python3 -m venv venv` or windows `python -m venv venv` `source venv/bin/activate` or windows `venv\Scripts\activate.bat` voilá, u can start <3. remember, to deactivate you gotta:
+`deactivate`

+# You can also use conda if u want

 then

 `pip install -r requirements.txt`

-voilá, u can start <3. remember, to deactivate you gotta:
-`deactivate`